marler8997/windows-remote-control/README.md

 * debug initial input latency
 * fix window flickering
 * have server run in Admin mode to allow it to work when admin processes take the foreground
+* have server send resolution, use it to limit mouse movements